EMERGE

 CAC = (Marketing + Sales Costs) / (Number of NET new customers)

-A common best practice is to aim to recover your CAC in less than 12 months.
+A common best practice is to aim to recover your customer acquisition cost in less than 12 months.
 This target is relative to your business, but you want to maximize your capital efficiency and reduce strain on resources that are needed to drive growth and continuous product improvement.

 Lifetime Customer Value